THI-Project-2025-2026/Frontend/README_REFACTORING_PLAN.md

   5. Update main app and any other code to import from `package:l10n_service/l10n_service.dart` instead of `sonalyze_frontend/...`.
   6. Remove original constants and l10n folders once all references are updated.

-- [ ] **Step 5: Create `core/ui` shared UI package**
+- [x] **Step 5: Create `core/ui` shared UI package**
-  1. Move `lib/utilities/ui/common/*` into `packages/core/ui/lib/src/common/` and adjust imports to be local.
-  2. In `packages/core/ui/lib/core_ui.dart`:
-     - Export the shared widgets intended to be public.
-  3. Configure `packages/core/ui/pubspec.yaml`:
-     - Add `flutter` and any other UI-related dependencies.
-  4. In features and app:
-     - Replace old imports (`lib/utilities/ui/common/...`) with `package:core_ui/core_ui.dart`.
-  5. Remove old common folder after all imports are migrated.
+  1. Moved `SonalyzeSurface`, `SonalyzeButton`, and `SonalyzeAccordionTile` from `lib/utilities/ui/common/` into `packages/core/ui/lib/src/common/` with package-local imports.
+  2. Updated `lib/core_ui.dart` to export the shared widgets and removed the placeholder source file.
+  3. Added a dependency on `l10n_service` inside `packages/core/ui/pubspec.yaml` so widgets can continue to read theme colors, and documented the new contract in `packages/core/ui/README.md`.
+  4. Declared the `core_ui` path dependency in the main app’s `pubspec.yaml`, updated all feature views to import `package:core_ui/core_ui.dart`, and cleaned up the obsolete `lib/utilities/` folder.
+  5. Refreshed internal docs (`README_Projektstruktur.md`, `.github/copilot-instructions.md`) to point contributors to the new shared UI package.

 - [ ] **Step 6: Modularize feature code into feature packages**
   1. For each feature (landing, measurement, simulation):